kblauer/cs-outreach/README.md

-# cs-outreach
+# cs-tutorial application
-This project is an android application that provides beginner tutorials and quizzes for those interested in CS.
+This project is an android application that provides beginner tutorials and quizzes for those interested in programming courses.